How Much Does a Divorce Cost in Las Vegas?

 Clark County Court Filing Fees

-Every Las Vegas divorce begins with a filing fee paid to the Clark County District Court Clerk.
+Every Las Vegas divorce begins with this filing fee paid to the Clark County District Court Clerk.
 These are fixed government fees — separate from and in addition to any attorney fees.
 The following are typical Clark County filing-related costs in the Eighth Judicial District Court for Las Vegas-area divorces.

 | Filing Type | Approximate Fee | Notes |